Training Deep Normalization-Free Spiking Neural Networks with Lateral Inhibition: Preliminaries

-\textbf{Excitatory neuron.} We model excitatory neurons using the widely adopted leaky-integrate-and-fire (LIF) model \citep{Gerstner2014}.
+\textbf{Excitatory neurons.} We model excitatory neurons with the widely adopted leaky-integrate-and-fire (LIF) model \citep{Gerstner2014}.
 For a given layer $l$ with $n_{\mathrm E}^{[l]}$ excitatory neurons (we use superscript $[l]$ to denote the $l$-th layer), the sub-threshold dynamics of the membrane potential $\rvu^{[l]}_\mathrm E(t)\in \mathbb R^{n_{\mathrm E}^{[l]}}$ are described by the following equation: